paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-093-emergency-energy-conservation.md

 ### Statutory Notes

 #### References in Text
 The Emergency Petroleum Allocation Act of 1973, referred to in subsec. (h)(1), is Pub.
 L. 93–159, Nov.
 27, 1973, 87 Stat.
-628, as amended, which was classified generally to chapter 16A (§ 751 et seq.) of Title 15, Commerce and Trade, and was omitted from the Code pursuant to [section 760g of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section760g&num=0&edition=prelim), which provided for the expiration of the President’s authority under that chapter on Sept.
+628, which was classified generally to chapter 16A (§ 751 et seq.) of Title 15, Commerce and Trade, and was omitted from the Code pursuant to [section 760g of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section760g&num=0&edition=prelim), which provided for the expiration of the President’s authority under that chapter on Sept.
 30, 1981.

 <a id="section-8532"></a>